 - For acute infection, no medication is available and treatment is supportive. - For chronic infection, there are several antiviral medications that are available.

 ...the best way to prevent getting hepatitis B?
-The best way to protect yourself

 The best way to protect yourself is to get the hepatitis B vaccine.

 What should I know about hepatitis B vaccination?